bryancresswell/stripe-demo-app/README.md

 * https://docs.stripe.com/payments/payment-element/design-an-integration

 #### Challenges
 I don't think there were any significant blockers during implementation, since the process was quite straightforward when running through it.
-I did however, run into a situation where simulating PayNow wasn't really working as expected - but it seems this is a bug on the simulator side.
-It seems like the new tab opened for PayNow redirects to a `returnUrl` unintentionally - which is different from WeChat.
+I did however, run into a situation where simulating PayNow wasn't really working as expected - but it seems this is a bug on the simulator side error.
+It seems like the new tab opened for PayNow redirects to a `returnUrl` unintentionally - which is different from WeChat - but maybe I'm missing context here.

 I took the opportunity to also try and identify best practices - such as the above on how Stripe's Payment Element determines country of the user without any user input - and also read up on the other APIs.